mikemurphy/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a senior research analyst at the International Food Policy Research Institute and a PhD student in economics at the University of Bordeaux.
+I grew up in Glasgow, Scotland and am currently a Senior Research Analyst at the International Food Policy Research Institute and a PhD student in economics at the University of Bordeaux.
 My primary research interest is in the role of risk and uncertainty in decision-making, in the context of agriculture in developing economies.

+If you're interested in any of these topics, or just like to chat about economics, football or the economics of football you can find me on twitter or get in touch using the form below.